srpiroliro/light-db-studio.rs/README.md

 ## Why

-I wanted something similar to Prisma's ORM Studio feature - a simple way to quickly browse database tables without installing heavier programs like Beaver or similar database clients.
+I wanted something similar to Prisma's ORM Studio feature - a simple way to quickly browse database tables without installing heavier programs like DBeaver  or similar database clients.

+DBeaver is ~150MB, while lightdb is only ~4MB.

 ## Installation